TechnionTDK/jbs-ir/README.md

 We chose to use the HebMorph hewbrew analyzer: [Hebmorph github repository](https://github.com/synhershko/HebMorph).

 To integrate HebMorph into your Solr core follow [SOLR-README.md](https://github.com/synhershko/HebMorph/blob/master/SOLR-README.md) in Hebmorph github repository.
-Please note there is no need to change `managed-schema` and `solrconfig.xml` as we prepared them in advance and they were copied in the last section.
+Please note there is no need to change `managed-schema` and `solrconfig.xml` as we prepared them in advance and they were copied in the last section ( **if you decided to use the files in the repository, you have to place the HebMorph .jar file inside the `server` directory** )

+in the following link the HebMorph .jar file can be found: [Hebmorph Lucene Maven](https://mvnrepository.com/artifact/com.code972.hebmorph/hebmorph-lucene/6.0.0)
 * **Please note that if you are using Solr 6, HebMorph-6.x.x is required**

 ##Indexing documents from jbs-text using jbs-ir